Griddle Cakes

 Refer to the article above for more tips and tricks.

-The calories shown are based on the recipe making 12 pancakes, with 1 serving being 1 pancake.
+The calories shown are based on the recipe making 12 griddle cakes, with 1 serving being 1 griddle cake.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information.
 The information in the nutrition box are calculated through a program and there is room for error.
 If you need an accurate count, I recommend running the ingredients through your favorite nutrition calculator.**

 Nutrition